The Best Chocolate Chip Cookie in Every State, According to Yelp

-Patrons of this hip South End café keep coming back for the thick, chewy triple chocolate chip cookies—and with good reason: they're loaded with massive chocolate chunks, making them the perfect cure for any sweet tooth.
-Reviewers highly recommend warming it up for an even softer, gooier texture.
+Patrons of this hip South End café keep coming back for the thick, chewy triple chocolate chip cookies, and for good reason.
+They're loaded with massive chocolate chunks, making them the perfect cure for any sweet tooth.
+Reviewers highly recommend warming these cookies up for an even softer, gooier texture.

 MICHIGAN: Avalon International Breads in Detroit